Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_traitor_shop_random_percent             0       // The percent chance that a weapon in the shop will be not be shown for traitors ttt_detective_shop_random_percent           0       // The percent chance that a weapon in the shop will be not be shown for detectives ttt_hypnotist_shop_random_percent           0       // The percent chance that a weapon in the shop will be not be shown for hypnotists ttt_deputy_shop_random_percent              0       // The percent chance that a weapon in the shop will be not be shown for deputies ttt_impersonator_shop_random_percent        0       // The percent chance that a weapon in the shop will be not be shown for impersonators ttt_assassin_shop_random_percent            0       // The percent chance that a weapon in the shop will be not be shown for assassins ttt_killer_shop_random_percent              0       // The percent chance that a weapon in the shop will be not be shown for killers ttt_jester_shop_random_percent              0       // The percent chance that a weapon in the shop will be not be shown for jesters ttt_swapper_shop_random_percent             0       // The percent chance that a weapon in the shop will be not be shown for swappers ttt_zombie_shop_random_percent              0       // The percent chance that a weapon in the shop will be not be shown for zombies ttt_vampire_shop_random_percent             0       // The percent chance that a weapon in the shop will be not be shown for vampires ttt_clown_shop_random_percent               0       // The percent chance that a weapon in the shop will be not be shown for clowns ttt_quack_shop_random_percent               0       // The percent chance that a weapon in the shop will be not be shown for quacks ttt_parasite_shop_random_percent            0       // The percent chance that a weapon in the shop will be not be shown for parasites
+ttt_traitor_shop_random_percent             0       // The percent chance that a weapon in the shop will be not be shown for traitors ttt_detective_shop_random_percent           0       // The percent chance that a weapon in the shop will be not be shown for detectives ttt_hypnotist_shop_random_percent           0       // The percent chance that a weapon in the shop will be not be shown for hypnotists ttt_impersonator_shop_random_percent        0       // The percent chance that a weapon in the shop will be not be shown for impersonators ttt_assassin_shop_random_percent            0       // The percent chance that a weapon in the shop will be not be shown for assassins ttt_vampire_shop_random_percent             0       // The percent chance that a weapon in the shop will be not be shown for vampires ttt_quack_shop_random_percent               0       // The percent chance that a weapon in the shop will be not be shown for quacks ttt_parasite_shop_random_percent            0       // The percent chance that a weapon in the shop will be not be shown for parasites ttt_deputy_shop_random_percent              0       // The percent chance that a weapon in the shop will be not be shown for deputies ttt_mercenary_shop_random_percent           0       // The percent chance that a weapon in the shop will be not be shown for mercenaries ttt_veteran_shop_random_percent             0       // The percent chance that a weapon in the shop will be not be shown for veterans ttt_doctor_shop_random_percent              0       // The percent chance that a weapon in the shop will be not be shown for doctors ttt_paladin_shop_random_percent             0       // The percent chance that a weapon in the shop will be not be shown for paladins ttt_tracker_shop_random_percent             0       // The percent chance that a weapon in the shop will be not be shown for trackers ttt_medium_shop_random_percent              0       // The percent chance that a weapon in the shop will be not be shown for mediums ttt_jester_shop_random_percent              0       // The percent chance that a weapon in the shop will be not be shown for jesters ttt_swapper_shop_random_percent             0       // The percent chance that a weapon in the shop will be not be shown for swappers ttt_clown_shop_random_percent               0       // The percent chance that a weapon in the shop will be not be shown for clowns ttt_killer_shop_random_percent              0       // The percent chance that a weapon in the shop will be not be shown for killers ttt_zombie_shop_random_percent              0       // The percent chance that a weapon in the shop will be not be shown for zombies

-// Enable/Disable Individual Role Random Shop Restrictions ttt_traitor_shop_random_enabled             0       // Whether role shop randomization is enabled for traitors ttt_detective_shop_random_enabled           0       // Whether role shop randomization is enabled for detectives ttt_hypnotist_shop_random_enabled           0       // Whether role shop randomization is enabled for hypnotists ttt_deputy_shop_random_enabled              0       // Whether role shop randomization is enabled for deputies ttt_impersonator_shop_random_enabled        0       // Whether role shop randomization is enabled for impersonators ttt_assassin_shop_random_enabled            0       // Whether role shop randomization is enabled for assassins ttt_killer_shop_random_enabled              0       // Whether role shop randomization is enabled for killers ttt_jester_shop_random_enabled              0       // Whether role shop randomization is enabled for jesters ttt_swapper_shop_random_enabled             0       // Whether role shop randomization is enabled for swappers ttt_zombie_shop_random_enabled              0       // Whether role shop randomization is enabled for zombies ttt_vampire_shop_random_enabled             0       // Whether role shop randomization is enabled for vampires ttt_clown_shop_random_enabled               0       // Whether role shop randomization is enabled for clowns ttt_quack_shop_random_enabled               0       // Whether role shop randomization is enabled for quacks ttt_parasite_shop_random_enabled            0       // Whether role shop randomization is enabled for parasites
+// Enable/Disable Individual Role Random Shop Restrictions ttt_traitor_shop_random_enabled             0       // Whether role shop randomization is enabled for traitors ttt_detective_shop_random_enabled           0       // Whether role shop randomization is enabled for detectives ttt_hypnotist_shop_random_enabled           0       // Whether role shop randomization is enabled for hypnotists ttt_impersonator_shop_random_enabled        0       // Whether role shop randomization is enabled for impersonators ttt_assassin_shop_random_enabled            0       // Whether role shop randomization is enabled for assassins ttt_vampire_shop_random_enabled             0       // Whether role shop randomization is enabled for vampires ttt_quack_shop_random_enabled               0       // Whether role shop randomization is enabled for quacks ttt_parasite_shop_random_enabled            0       // Whether role shop randomization is enabled for parasites ttt_deputy_shop_random_enabled              0       // Whether role shop randomization is enabled for deputies ttt_mercenary_shop_random_enabled           0       // Whether role shop randomization is enabled for mercenaries ttt_veteran_shop_random_enabled             0       // Whether role shop randomization is enabled for veterans ttt_doctor_shop_random_enabled              0       // Whether role shop randomization is enabled for doctors ttt_paladin_shop_random_enabled             0       // Whether role shop randomization is enabled for paladins ttt_tracker_shop_random_enabled             0       // Whether role shop randomization is enabled for trackers ttt_medium_shop_random_enabled              0       // Whether role shop randomization is enabled for mediums ttt_jester_shop_random_enabled              0       // Whether role shop randomization is enabled for jesters ttt_swapper_shop_random_enabled             0       // Whether role shop randomization is enabled for swappers ttt_clown_shop_random_enabled               0       // Whether role shop randomization is enabled for clowns ttt_killer_shop_random_enabled              0       // Whether role shop randomization is enabled for killers ttt_zombie_shop_random_enabled              0       // Whether role shop randomization is enabled for zombies

 // Role Shop Mode (Server or round must be restarted for changes to take effect)
 // Mode explanation: